Are we controller, or are we processor?

 (…and I’m on my knees looking for the answer, are we Controller, or are we Processor?)

-In the past 5 years since the final text of GDPR was published, deciding whether you are acting as a controller or a processor has been a contentious area for some businesses.
+Ever since the final text of GDPR was published back in 2016, deciding whether you’re acting as a controller or a processor has been a contentious area for some businesses.

 On paper the definitions may seem straight-forward, but as ever the devil’s in the detail and interpretation.